I warn you, if you bore me, I shall take my revenge.

 - A steel hammer always dings the blade’s pretty face when adjusting the chipbreaker, and most critically;

-- After many strikes, the high impact forces of steel hammers impart will often crack and even split the wooden body (dai).
+- After many strikes, the focused, high impact forces steel hammers impart will often crack and even split the wooden body.
 Ouch!

-A deformed and ugly blade may not be a tragedy, but a split body is an expensive and time-wasting catastrophe, especially if you are a professional that needs his planes to keep cutting.
+Although your humble servant believes such abuse reflects poorly on the perpetrator, a deformed and ugly blade is not a great tragedy.
+But there can be no doubt a split and splintered body is an expensive and time-wasting catastrophe, especially to the professional that needs his planes to keep cutting.

 Removing the Blade and Chipbreaker